MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/scheduled-performance-profiler-overview.md

 Administrator users can create schedules for themselves and other users.
 Other users can create schedules for themselves to record their workflow.

-### How to disable a schedule
+### How to turn off a schedule

-A schedule can be disabled by navigating to it via the Profiler Schedules page and toggling off the Enabled field.
+A schedule can be turned off by navigating to it via the **Profiler Schedules** page and toggling off the **Enabled** field.
   > [!NOTE]
-    > Profiles may still be generated for a short duration as the setting propagates across the system.
+  > Profiles might still be generated for a short duration as the setting propagates across the system.

 ## Viewing and analyzing the profiles from a schedule

 The profiles generated from a specific schedule can be accessed by selecting it in the Profiler Schedules page and clicking on the **Open Profiles** action.
 This opens the **Performance Profiles** page.
 In the list, each profile corresponds to an activity within [!INCLUDE [prod_short](../includes/prod_short.md)].
 The **Activity Description** column describes what kind of activity happened in order to correlate these with user interactions, jobs, or web service calls.
 Various aggregate performance metrics are provided for each activity.
 Analysis mode can be used to perform a high-level investigation of what processes take the most time here.
-For more information, see [Learn more about data analysis mode](/dynamics365/business-central/analysis-mode).
+Learn more in [Learn more about data analysis mode](/dynamics365/business-central/analysis-mode).

 > [!TIP]
 > The **Correlation ID** column can be provided to customer support when reporting a performance issue to identify a specific interaction.

 Each activity is associated with a performance profile, which contains a snapshot of the AL code that was executed as part of it.
 By clicking on the row or using the **Open Profile** action, an overview of the profile opens in the **Performance Profiler** page.
 This overview is the same as the one created for the in-client performance profiler.
-For information on how to analyze this data, see [Analyzing high-level results](performance-profiler-overview.md#analyzing-high-level-results) and [Viewing advanced results](performance-profiler-overview.md#viewing-advanced-results).
+Learn more about how to analyze this data in [Analyzing high-level results](performance-profiler-overview.md#analyzing-high-level-results) and [Viewing advanced results](performance-profiler-overview.md#viewing-advanced-results).

 The profiles can also be analyzed via the AL profiler in Visual Studio Code after downloading them.
-For more information, see [AL Profiler Overview](/dynamics365/business-central/dev-itpro/developer/devenv-al-profiler-overview).
+Learn more in [AL Profiler overview](/dynamics365/business-central/dev-itpro/developer/devenv-al-profiler-overview).

 An overview of the fields of the **Performance Profiles** page can be found below: